Katherine Harris: Early life and education

 Before entering politics, Harris worked as a marketing executive at IBM and a vice president of a commercial real estate firm.
-Harris earned a M.P.A. from Harvard University's John F. Kennedy School of Government in 1996.
+Harris earned a M.P.A. from Harvard University's John F. Kennedy School of Government in International Trade and Negotiations in 1996.

 Career

-Harris ran for the Florida senate as a Republican in 1994 in one of the most expensive state races in Florida history to that time.
+Harris ran for the Florida Senate as a Republican in 1994 in one of the most expensive state races in Florida history to that time.

 Florida senate and Riscorp

-Harris played a prominent role in introducing William Griffin (with whom she had a close personal relationship), the CEO of Riscorp, to various Florida legislators.
+Harris played a prominent role in introducing William Griffin, the CEO of Riscorp, to various Florida legislators.
 In the 1994 state senate election, Sarasota-based Riscorp, Inc. made illegal contributions totaling $400,000 to dozens of political candidates and committees, including $20,600 to the Harris campaign.

 Two years later, in 1996, Harris sponsored a bill "to block Riscorp competitors from getting a greater share of Florida workers' compensation market, [and] also pushed a proposal that would hurt a particular competitor."
 This issue later emerged during her campaign for Florida Secretary of State in 1998.

 William Griffin eventually pleaded guilty to illegal campaign donations, among allegations of other serious wrongdoing at Riscorp, and served prison time in 1998.
-The election of Republican Jeb Bush as governor of Florida is considered to have been a major factor in stopping further state investigation into the Riscorp scandal.
 According to a Sun-Herald column from June 2005, "Harris denied any knowledge of the scheme, was never charged with any crime and was cleared of wrongdoing by a state investigator."

 Florida secretary of state

 Harris was elected Florida Secretary of State in 1998.
 She defeated then-incumbent Sandra Mortham in the Republican primary and won the general election against Democratic candidate, Karen Gievers, an attorney from Miami.
-A state constitutional change passed in the same year making the Secretary of State an appointed office made Harris the last person to be elected Secretary of State in Florida.
+A state constitutional change was passed in the same year, making the Secretary of State an appointed office.
+This change made Harris the last person to be elected Secretary of State in Florida.

 Harris abruptly resigned in August 2002 while campaigning for Congress when it was discovered that she had violated Florida's "resign to run", which stated "...No officer may qualify as a candidate for another public office, whether state, district, county or municipal, if the terms or any part thereof run concurrently with each other, without resigning from the office he or she presently holds."
-Since the start of her Congressional term (January 3, 2003) would overlap with the end of her term as Secretary of State (January 7, 2003), she was required to submit a letter of recognition.
+Since the start of her Congressional term (January 3, 2003) would overlap with the end of her term as Secretary of State (January 7, 2003), she was required to submit a letter of resignition.
 The law allowed candidates to have the resignation be effective up until the term for the new office began.
 Since Harris failed to do so, she was required to resign immediately.
 Harris said the oversight was unintentional.
 She said that she thought because Florida voters had approved a constitutional amendment that made the position of Secretary of State an appointed office rather than an elected office, the law did not apply to her situation.